 I have not tested the light and medium flow models.
 At 39 to 59 euros (depending on the model), these are on the expensive side, but remain in the average price range of what we have seen.

 Part of the brand’s profits are donated to women’s support associations, and they also offer pretty swimsuits.

 This 100% Made in France brand manufactures its lingerie with organic cotton.
 They are very transparent on the manufacturing and work with a principle of pre-order only, which reduces waste.

 The brand wants their products to be delicate and refined, and offers pretty models with lace, delicate style and a range of colours.

 I tested the La Capricieuse model: maybe it was not a suitable model for me, but I was disappointed.
 I found the shape uncomfortable because the model is very low waist and the seams are very thick.
 With the other brands I tried, the interior is always black even if the panties are a different colour.
 For this red “Petite Culottés” model, the interior is also red which means that the stains are immediately visible (but disappear after wash).
 Unfortunately, this model was the only one with which I had an issue with leaking.

 Prices start at 47 euros, make it the most expensive brand of those I tested.
 This brand also offers pretty models of teenager’s panties and cool accessories.
 This model was also delivered in a very nice bag.

-To summarise these tests of period underwear or period panties: I was won over by the Modibodi brand, due to the price, comfort and reliability of the products.
-I also really like the concept of the Aisle Hispter bonus booster pad even though I haven’t tested it while travelling.
+To summarise these tests of period underwear or period panties: I was won over by the Modibodi brand, due to the price, comfort, reliability of the products and design choices.

 If you want to know more about what we took in our suitcases, do not hesitate to go to our article World tour: our wardrobe.